aadm/aadm.github.io/_posts/2012-06-29-open-mtb-maps.md

 ### openstreetmaps ###

 A simpler procedure exists if you're looking for the basic OpenStreetMaps (which are more clear and easier to use for road and city navigation, expect very little detail off the beaten path though).
 Just go to [garmin.openstreetmap.nl](http://garmin.openstreetmap.nl/) and you can build your own customized map in `.gmapi` format.
-An email with a link to 3 versions of the selected maps (Windows, OS X and Garmin gps formats) will be sent to you usually after a few hours.
+An email with a link to 3 versions of the selected maps (Windows, OS X and Garmin gps formats) will be in your inbox usually after a few hours.

 ![](https://dl.dropbox.com/u/179731/openstreetmaps.png)